 This year, we are expanding our Job Transition Assistance Program (JTAP) to military spouses.
 For employees whose families are relocating because of a change in military station, JTAP helps them find positions at the bank in their new location and positions them for continued growth in their careers.

-We support a wide range of nonprofit organizations that help members of the military and their families, including programs that help service members and veterans achieve financial empowerment.
+We support a wide range of nonprofit organizations and education programs that help members of the military and their families, including programs that help service members and veterans achieve financial empowerment.
 Our efforts include financial education and coaching taught by employees through the bank’s Community Volunteers Program.
 We also provide financial education, wealth building and tax-preparation services, and scholarship opportunities for service members and their families.

-We also offer a range of programs to engage military service members who work for the bank and their families.
+We offer a range of programs to engage military service members who work for the bank and their families.
 The company provides paid military leave for up to five years, including continued medical and insurance benefits and personal financial management when employees are called to active duty.

 Our support for employee veterans, military service members and their families is provided primarily through our Military Support and Assistance Group (MSAG).
 The group is a network for veterans and their families, as well as active duty/reserve military and other employees, to work together on areas of common interest and support those affected by their experiences of military life.
 MSAG also creates opportunities for advancement and leadership development through networking, mentoring and information forums.

 Additionally, we have developed a wide range of products and services specifically for those who serve, including special rates to more than two million military households, mortgage assistance, and enhanced customer services.

 According to Andrew Plepler, Bank of America’s Corporate Social Responsibility and Consumer Policy executive, “Our focus on military service members is critical to our overall Corporate Social Responsibility efforts and will provide the support and guidance veterans need as they leave active duty.”